thindil/steamsky/bin/doc/MODDING.md

 ### Ship data structure
 - Each ship start from `[` symbol.
 Any value between `[` and `]` is a index (it can be number or text) and must be unique.
-This value is used at this moment only to set player ship.
+This value is used at this moment to set player ship and in Destroy types of goals.
 - Name: Type of ship.
 Will be visible during combat information.
 - Modules: List of modules indexes (from *shipmodules* directory), separated by `, ` (comma and space).